-The OPT3006 is a single-chip lux meter, measuring the intensity of visible light as seen by the human eye.
-The OPT3006 is available in an ultra-small PicoStar package, so the device fits into tiny spaces.

-The precision spectral response of the sensor tightly matches the photopic response of the human eye.
-With strong infrared (IR) rejection, the OPT3006 accurately meters the intensity of light as seen by the human eye, regardless of the light source.
-The strong IR rejection also aids in maintaining high accuracy when design requires mounting the sensor under dark glass.
-The OPT3006, often in conjunction with backlight ICs or lighting control systems, creates light-based experiences for humans, and is an ideal replacement for photodiodes, photoresistors, or lower-performing ambient light sensors.
+The OPT3001 is a single-chip lux meter, measuring the intensity of light as visible by the human eye.
+The precision spectral response and strong IR rejection of the device enables the OPT3001 to accurately meter the intensity of light as seen by the human eve regardless of light source.
+The strong IR rejection also aids in maintaining high accuracy when industrial design calls for mounting the sensor under dark glass for aesthetics.
+The OPT3001 is designed for systems that create light-based experiences for humans, and an ideal preferred replacement for photodiodes, photoresistors, or other ambient light sensors with less human eye matching and IR rejection.